There’s hope for you. You can still get help from your own policy. If you're a hit-and-run victim, there's legal requirements you need to know.

 Badly hurt victims need professional legal help for reasons you might not even know.
 The law of UM coverage and stacking can be very complex.
 If you’re hurt bad enough to need it, you should have an experienced car accident lawyer review your policy to make sure you don’t overlook any coverage—and to see if he can help enhance your claim to keep you from being shortchanged by your own insurance company.

 If you have any questions about UM for a serious car wreck in Duncan or anywhere in South Carolina, check out our other articles on this site and feel free to request our free report on South Carolina car crash cases.
-You can call us at 864.582.0416 or toll-free at 888.230.1841 for a free meeting, or start a live chat or email from right where you’re sitting.
+You can contact us with a live chat, fill out a Get Help Now form, or call toll free at 888-230-1841. to get answers or schedule a free, no-pressure strategy session.
 If you’re hurt too bad to come to us, we’ll come to you.